Case: Axle of Dearborn, Inc. v. Department of Commerce

 The case was assigned to a three-judge panel composed of Judge Gary S. Katzmann, Judge Timothy M. Reif, and Judge Jane A. Restani.

-The plaintiff claimed that removing the exemption immediately subjected it to substantial tariffs and fees, threatening its viability by significantly increasing operational costs.
-On May 21, the plaintiff moved for a preliminary injunction (PI) and expedited partial summary judgment to reinstate the exemption, highlighting imminent, irreparable harm including potential facility closures and significant layoffs expected by late June 2025.
-The Ecommerce Innovation Alliance filed an amicus brief supporting Detroit Axle, emphasizing broader adverse impacts on small ecommerce businesses and U.S. consumers.
+The plaintiff claimed that removing the exemption immediately subjected it to substantial tariffs and fees, threatening its viability.
+On May 21, the plaintiff moved for a preliminary injunction and expedited partial summary judgment to reinstate the exemption, highlighting imminent, irreparable harm including potential facility closures and significant layoffs expected by late June 2025.

-On May 30, the defendants requested a stay pending resolution of related appeals in V.O.S.
-Selections and State of Oregon cases.
-The plaintiff opposed, citing ongoing irreparable harm.
+On May 30, Defendants requested a stay pending resolution of related appeals in V.O.S.
+Selections, Inc. v.
+Trump and State of Oregon v.
+Trump.
+Plaintiff opposed, citing ongoing irreparable harm.

-On July 28, the three-judge panel denied the plaintiff’s motion for a preliminary injunction and stayed the case pending final resolution of V.O.S.
+On July 28, the three-judge panel denied Plaintiff’s motion for a preliminary injunction and stayed the case pending final resolution of V.O.S.
 Selections, Inc. v.
-United States in the Federal Circuit.
-The court held that any relief Detroit Axle sought was already encompassed in the broader V.O.S. injunction, which was currently stayed on appeal.
-Accordingly, the court declined to grant duplicative, contingent relief.
-The case remained stayed as of July 2025.
+United States in the Federal Circuit because any relief sought by plaintiff was already encompassed in the broader V.O.S. injunction, which was stayed on appeal.
+On September 9, the Supreme Court of the United States granted a writ of certiorari in V.O.S.
+Selections and consolidated it with Learning Resources, Inc. v.
+Trump.

 This case is ongoing.